 Steve Blank, Silicon Valley serial-entrepreneur and academician, explains why startups should look for product/market fit through an animated explainer video.

-He highlights that the customer development process is an iterative circle and entrepreneurs have to go through the four phases (draw the business model canvas, test the problem, hire a developer to build the software and test the solution, verify the pivot) over and over again until they achieve the product/market fit.
+He highlights that the customer development process is an iterative circle and entrepreneurs have to go through the four phases (draw the business model canvas, test the problem, hire a software developer to build the app and test the solution, verify the pivot) over and over again until they achieve the product/market fit.
 Only then, can you effectively move to the next steps.

 Take a look: